Contractor’s Liens in Texas: What You Need to Know

 Notice of Lien: Once the affidavit is filed, you must notify the property owner within five calendar days.

-Eligibility: Texas has a broad definition of who can file a mechanics’ lien.
-This includes those providing labor or materials, custom-fabricated materials, landscape services, demolition services, and design services like architecture and engineering.
-Mechanics liens are not applicable to public construction projects, which are defined as projects owned by governmental agencies.
+Texas has a broad definition of who can file a mechanics’ lien.
+Contractors include those providing labor or materials, custom-fabricated materials, landscape services, demolition services, and design services like architecture and engineering.
+Mechanic’s liens are not applicable to public construction projects, which are defined as projects owned by governmental agencies.

 General Contractors: General contractors can file a lien without a pre-lien notice.
 They file what is known as a “constitutional mechanic’s lien,” which is self-executing.